 At the end of October 2018 the driving and bogie wheelsets were returned from the South Devon Railway following a re-profiling of the wheels.

 It is hoped that the locomotive will be back in steam in 2020.
 This view was reinforced in October 2019 when the Severn Valley Railway’s engineering services manager said that he expects the repaired boiler to be steam tested before the end of 2019.
-The boiler work is being undertaken by Northern Steam Engineering.
+The boiler work was undertaken by Northern Steam Engineering.

 |Home Base||Current Status||Owner|